brunoody/CiWA-lang/Readme.md

-# CiWA: a stack-based programming language made to be simple and compile to wasm.
+# CiWA: a concatenative programming language made to be simple and to compile to WebAssembly.
 -- The language follows the syntatic aspects of Python and Pascal, joining with arrow-function-like syntax from JavaScript/TypeScript.
-    It also features basic types such as Integer, Boolean and String, but including a generic type variable (var).
+    It also features basic types such as Integer, Boolean and Float, but including a generic type variable (var).
     It was originally written through C - thus being called CiWA - and compiled directly to wasm.

--- There are two basic ways of syntax writting: 1. with arrow-function-like code after a condition or loop (which means inline code, working only for a single command), or 2. with the use of the special word 'end' to finish the block.
+-- There are two basic ways of syntax writting:
+    1. with arrow-function-like code after a condition or loop (which means inline code, working only for a single command), or
+    2. with the use of the special word 'end' to finish the block.

 # Some syntax basic examples:
 ## With arrow-function-like (a block of a single command):